 As a species of conservation concern and key avian prey species, we sought to identify a minimum number of individual little penguins by exploring mtDNA haplotypes from 12S rRNA sequences obtained for little penguins.
 While dependent on sequence fidelity, such approaches have been used to explore intraspecific diversity in genetic data (similar to Seersholm et al., 2018).
-The 12s rRNA gene is a mitochondrial gene with very low levels of homopolymeric bases across the target sequence, meaning there is much less likelihood of intra-individual variation within the length of the target than a diploid nuclear gene such as 18S.
-We imported the quality-filtered file containing 35,498 seabird DNA sequences, produced just prior to OTU clustering, we disaggregated and matched these sequences in relation to sample identifiers and formed these into clusters of unique sequences in Geneious (Kearse et al., 2012).
+We imported the retained sequences for all seabirds, produced just prior to OTU clustering, we matched these sequences in relation to sample identifiers and formed these into clusters of unique sequences in Geneious (Kearse et al., 2012).

-Six samples contained abundant penguin DNA (Table S4).
-From each of the penguin DNA-abundant samples, we conservatively selected the top 1–3 most abundant unique sequences to form the basis a conservative set of haplotypes identified in each sample and each represented > 5% of the total sequence abundance within each sample, and each diverging by 2–8 bases.
+From each of the penguin DNA-abundant samples (Table S4), we conservatively selected the top 1–3 most abundant sequences to form the basis a conservative set of haplotypes identified in each sample and each represented > 5% of the total sequence abundance within each sample, and each diverging by 2–8 bases.
 Only one haplotype diverged from another by a single base, due to sequence abundance this would not have occurred due to sequencing error, and thus represents a truly divergent sequence cluster.
-We chose this conservative and manual selection method of haplotype identification over an in-depth sequence denoising method that would have maximised the identification of true haplotypes within intra-specific diversity of sequences (see Nearing et al., 2018), due to the small sample size of penguin-positive and abundant penguin-DNA containing samples.
+We chose this conservative and manual selection method of haplotype identification over an in-depth sequence denoising method that would have maximised the identification of true haplotypes (see Nearing et al., 2018), due to the small sample size of penguin-positive and abundant penguin-DNA containing samples.
 We present a conservative number of individual haplotypes, while it is possible that additional true haplotypes exist within the data and were missed using this approach.

 We produced a minimum spanning haplotype network using the software PopART (Leigh & Bryant, 2015) from an alignment of these identified penguin sequences to visualise relationships between haplotypes consumed, and between samples from the different locations sampled.
 All samples containing little penguin DNA, including lower abundance samples, were then searched for the presence of these five identified haplotypes.
 We estimated the number of penguins likely consumed based on the number of haplotypes within each sample.
 As samples were collected across multiple days from each location and sampling time, we treated each sample as from distinct predators or predation events.